-Daryl Novak is a Director of Operations of the Southern Ontario Library Service where he is responsible for SOLS’ administration, services to First Nation communities, the Lieutenant Governor’s Club Amick program which provides new books to children in remote northern First Nation communities, and consults with public libraries on CEO search and a range of human resources and contract administration issues.
-Most recently he has negotiated agreements for a range of electronic products used by public libraries across Ontario.
+Now retired, Daryl Novak is the former Director of Operations of the Southern Ontario Library Service where he was responsible for SOLS’ administration, services to First Nation communities, the Lieutenant Governor’s Club Amick program which provides new books to children in remote northern First Nation communities, and consulted with public libraries on CEO search and a range of human resources and contract administration issues.
+Most recently he negotiated agreements for a range of electronic products used by public libraries across Ontario.

 Robin Taylor is a Partner in PwC’s Canadian Risk Assurance Services working with clients to improve governance practices, risk management, compliance and control effectiveness.
 He has over 24 years of professional experience.
 He is a UK and Canadian qualified chartered accountant, and began his career in external audit, before moving into forensic accounting and then internal audit services within risk assurance.